- About IE&M

 Admission to the Graduate College is required of all students pursuing the M.S. or Ph.D. degree.
 Graduation from an industrial engineering bachelor’s program (4-year program) with scholastic performance distinctly above average, qualifies the student for admission to the School of Industrial Engineering and Management as a candidate for the master's and Ph.D. degrees.
 Graduates from related disciplines may be admitted if an evaluation of their transcripts and other supporting materials by the School of Industrial Engineering and Management indicates that they are prepared to take graduate-level course work in industrial engineering, or can be expected to do so after a reasonable amount of prerequisite work.
 All applicants must submit GRE scores.
+Exceptions are noted below in paragraph #3.
 In addition, all international applicants whose native language is not English must submit TOEFL scores.

 The deadline for applying for admission with IEM is September 1st for Spring admission and February 1st for Fall admission.